Laboratory Design and Planning Guide for 2021

 Ergonomic Lab Seating

-The majority of work done in a lab is performed sitting down, but hours of bending over a microscope or charts can cause serious back pain.
-Discomfort, pain, and muscle tension as a result of long periods of sitting can reduce workplace morale and productivity, and even impact personnel absenteeism.
+Most lab work is done sitting down, but hours of bending over a microscope or charts can cause serious back pain.
+Discomfort, pain, and muscle tension from long periods of sitting can reduce workplace morale and productivity.

 Speak to a Lab Designer for Help with Your Project